mk-armah/ibm-ai-engineering/README.md

 This repository contains codes to the final projects I completed in fulfillment of the individual courses available in the IBM AI Engineering Specialization.

 ## Machine-Learning with Python
+In this first course of the IBM AI Engineering Specialization, I was asked to build classical machine learning learning algorithms such as:
+KNearest Neighbor
+Decision Tree
+Support Vector Machines
+Logistic Regression

+It was required that each model is evaluated on an test data using different model evaluation techniques such as Accuracy
+Jaccard Index

 In fulfillment of IBM's Machine Learning certificate program

 ## Introduction to Computer Vision